 In March 1983 Suzuki presented the RG250 Gamma, the first member of the becoming RG-Gamma family.
-The following year Suzuki introduced the largest member, RG500 Gamma and in 1985 even a 400cc version (RG400EW/EW-2) for the domestic market.
+The following year Suzuki introduced the largest member, RG500 Gamma and in 1985 even the 400cc version (RG400EW/EW-2) for the domestic market.
 It was destined for the highly competitive 400cc class in Japan and no bikes were made for export.

 Originally the model name RG500 was destined to the Suzuki's legendary square-four racer.
 The RG500 Gamma racer replica was the closest you could get a real GP machine back in the mid 80's.
 It copied the racer with its four water-cooled cylinder arranged in a square, disc valves and all the latest two-stroke technology.
 The chassis was as avanced, with an aluminum box frame and Full-Floater rear suspension.